Dellamarie Parrilli

-Dellamarie Parrilli is an American painter and visual artist and record producer who is noted for her evolving, self-taught abstract style that encompasses numerous genres and media.
+Dellamarie Parrilli (born February 28, 1949) is an American painter and visual artist and record producer who is noted for her abstract style that encompasses numerous genres and media.
 Parrilli's art has been in gallery exhibitions in Europe and the United States, particularly in Chicago and New York.

 Prior to 2000 (when she turned to visual arts and painting as her full-time focus), Parrilli was a singer.
 More recently, she was executive producer of the album Angels Bend Closer (2016) by Canadian singer/songwriter Jane Siberry.

 Early career

-Parrilli began singing at age 11 after her father was killed by a drunk driver; months later, her family was left homeless after surviving a devastating house fire.
-Parrilli embraced creativity and began to express her pain and suffering through music, writing, and art.
+Parrilli began singing at age 11 after her father was killed by a drunk driver; months later, her family was left homeless after surviving a house fire.

 She graduated from DePaul University in 1971 with a Bachelor of Arts in Music.
 Under the stage name "Dellamarie", Parrilli headlined at the Sahara in Las Vegas in 1979, and produced and performed a one-woman variety show act that a contemporary review noted to be influenced by "Judy Garland, Liza Minnelli and Jacques Brel".
-Parrilli released a private-issue LP entitled Dellamaire which featured a six-song Judy Garland medley and a collection of standards and showtunes.
+Parrilli released a private-issue LP entitled Dellamarie LIVE which featured a six-song Judy Garland medley and a collection of standards and showtunes.

 In 1992, Parrilli's show "Judy: The Songs and Stories of a Legend" was about to open on Broadway, when Parrilli was diagnosed with Sjögren's syndrome and Lyme disease.
-The two conditions left her unable to sing, and abruptly ended her singing and performance career.
+The two conditions left her unable to sing, and ended her singing and performance career.

-In 1998, Parrilli and a partner opened a restaurant in Chicago named Hoxie's, which won the Chicago Tribune Dining Poll for "Best New Restaurant" one month after it opened.
-The restaurant closed in 2000, after Parrilli contracted a bacterial infection from wounds inflicted by a dog in two separate attacks.
-After her recovery, Parrilli suffered a bronchial infection from toxic mold discovered in her home.
+In 1998, Parrilli and a partner opened a restaurant in Chicago named Hoxie's, which won the Chicago Tribune Dining Poll for "Best New Restaurant" one month after it opened, however, due to an illness contracted from toxic mold exposure in her home, she was forced to close the restaurant in 2000.